centreon/centreon-documentation/en/health/centreon-agent.md

     0 0 * * * centreon /usr/sbin/centreon-helios.phar
     ```

-    > If you have already a previous version of the agent already installed, your file may contain a different line to uncomment, in which case you need to replace said line with the one provided above.
+    > If you already have a previous version of the agent installed, your file may contain a different line to uncomment, in which case you need to replace said line with the one provided above.

     > The Topology function uses the **centreon-agent.yml** file to correctly gather needed pieces of information: this is hard coded.
 If you change the name of this YAML file, the function will fail.